thomastownsend/job-manager/readme.txt

 == Installation ==

-Job Manager Requires:

-* WordPress 2.9 or later
-* Preferably WordPress 4.2.2
-* PHP 5 or later

-There are 3 ways to install this plugin:
+There are 3 ways to install Job Manager:

 = 1.
 Automatic installation =
-Automatic installation is recommended, it’s the easiest option as WordPress natively handles the file transfers and you don't even need to leave your web browser.
+Automatic installation is recommended.
+This is the easiest option as WordPress natively handles the file transfers and you don't even need to leave your web browser.
 An automatic install is really a simple 4 step process.

 1. Log in to your WordPress admin panel
 2. Select and click on Plugins
-3. Top of page – click > Add New.
+3. Top of page click > Add New.
-4. Search – (Select and Install)
+4. Search (Select and Install)

-In the search field type "Job Manager" and then “ENTER” from your keyboard.
+In the search field type "Job Manager" and then "ENTER" from your keyboard.
 Job Manager will be the first result on the far left top of the Search Results page.
-Once you've found the plugin you can view “More Details” or simply click the “Install Now” button.
+Once you've found the plugin you can view "More Details" or simply click the "Install Now" button.

-Once activated a new menu “Job Manager” will appear in your Admin
+Once activated a new menu "Job Manager" will appear in your Admin

 = 2.
 Manual installation (easy way) =
-1. Download the plugin (.zip file) on the right column of this page
+* Download the plugin (.zip file) on the right column of this page
-1. In your Admin, go to menu Plugins > Add New
+* In your Admin, go to menu Plugins > Add New
-1. Select the tab "Upload Plugin"
+* Select the tab "Upload Plugin"
-1. Upload the .zip file you just downloaded
+* Upload the .zip file you just downloaded
-1. Activate the plugin
+* Activate the plugin
-1. A new menu `Job Manager` will appear in your Admin
+* A new menu `Job Manager` will appear in your Admin

 = 3.
 Manual installation (FTP) =
 The manual installation method involves downloading the plugin and uploading it to your web server via your favorite File Transfer Protocol (FTP) application/program.

-1. Download the plugin file to your computer and unzip it
+* Download the plugin file to your computer and unzip it
-1. Upload `job-manager` folder to the `/wp-content/plugins/` directory
+* Upload `job-manager` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+* Activate the plugin through the 'Plugins' menu in WordPress
-1. A new menu `Job Manager` will appear in your Admin
+* A new menu `Job Manager` will appear in your Admin

-1. Checkout the current development version from https://bitbucket.org/jobmanager_hp/job-manager
+* Checkout the current development version from https://bitbucket.org/jobmanager_hp/job-manager
-1. Subscribe to the [update feed](https://bitbucket.org/jobmanager_hp) to be notified of changes
+* Subscribe to the [update feed](https://bitbucket.org/jobmanager_hp) to be notified of changes